samjones00/docs/docs/_documentation/grpc.md

 Service implementations are also made available over REST-ful HTTP APIs - i.e. the lingua franca of the web.

-If [ASP.NET Core adds native gRPC Web support](https://github.com/grpc/grpc-dotnet/issues/99) then using gRPC clients may provide a more appealing option although it wont have a clean, versatile and rich API as [TypeScript Add ServiceStack Reference](https://docs.servicestack.net/typescript-add-servicestack-reference).
+If [ASP.NET Core adds native gRPC Web support](https://github.com/grpc/grpc-dotnet/issues/99) then using gRPC clients may provide a more appealing option although it won't have a clean, versatile and rich API as [TypeScript Add ServiceStack Reference](https://docs.servicestack.net/typescript-add-servicestack-reference).

 ### x dotnet tool gRPC Web support